Vision-CAIR/GRaWD/ZSL/README.md

 # GRaWD_ICCV21_Review
-- Imaginative Walks: Generative Random Walk Deviation Loss for Improved Unseen Learning Representation Example Code - For ICCV21 Review Only.
+- Imaginative Walks: Generative Random Walk Deviation Loss for Improved Unseen Learning Representation Example Code.

 - We provide the example code to reproduce the results for GAZSL+GRaWD on all textual-based datasets (i.e., CUB-wiki/NAB-wiki hard/easy splits.)